Reviewing uCloudlink Group (UCL) & Its Peers

-uCloudlink Group (NASDAQ: UCL) is one of 37 public companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare uCloudlink Group to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.
+uCloudlink Group (NASDAQ: UCL) is one of 37 public companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare uCloudlink Group to related businesses based on the strength of its valuation, institutional ownership, profitability, analyst recommendations, earnings, risk and dividends.

+0.1% of uCloudlink Group shares are held by institutional investors.
+Comparatively, 52.7% of shares of all “Communication services, not elsewhere classified” companies are held by institutional investors.
+15.8% of shares of all “Communication services, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares uCloudlink Group and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares uCloudlink Group and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue